top of page

 HELP END CANADA's WOLF KILLING PROGRAMS

-Wolves in Canada are running out of places to hide.
-Since 2005 in Alberta,more than 2,000 wolves have been killed under the guise of protecting Alberta’s Little Smoky Caribou herd in habitat 95% disturbed by oil and gas infrastructure.
+Since 2005 in Alberta ,more than 2,700 wolves have been killed under the guise of protecting Alberta’s Caribou herds.
+Most of these herds continue to face ongoing habitat destruction and impoverishment, like the Little Smoky herd whose range has been more than 95% disturbed by oil and gas infrastructure.

 Wolves were killed in strangling snares, gunned down from helicopters and poisoned with Strychnine.
 Numbers obtained from internal Alberta government documents reveal that snares killed a minimum of 676 other animals, including 2 caribou.
 There is no way to estimate how many non-target animals died of strychnine poisoning and associated actions.
 Wolves are poisoned using pieces of carrion laced with strychnine which are placed around elk and moose carcasses killed for draw-baits.